Currently, there is a single loan limit of $200,000 and $300,000 maximum for any individual borrower. Loan rates are:

 How to Apply

-- To qualify for a low-interest loan, a conservation plan must be in place (conserving water and reducing soil erosion, for example).
-Our staff can help develop your conservation plan.
+- To qualify for a low-interest loan, a conservation plan must be completed.

 - Submit your completed confidential loan application and required supporting documents directly to the Conservation Commission.